Booking a cruise from the US this summer? Here's what you need to know

 Others require everyone 16 and older to be vaccinated, with plans in many cases to drop that age to 12 later in the summer as vaccines are more widely available.

-The CDC's conditions for sailing require that ships have vaccination rates of 95% for both crew and passengers to be eligible to sail without first doing a trial cruise.
+The CDC's conditions for sailing allow ships with vaccination rates of 95% for both crew and passengers to be eligible to sail without first doing a trial cruise.
 Other recent CDC updates have outlined relaxed requirements that would make cruises far less restrictive for vaccinated passengers.

 Some ships, particularly those that sail with more than 5% of passengers younger than 12, will likely be required to go the trial cruise route for CDC approval and enforce more stringent restrictions.